product-science/docs/docs/ios/xcode.md

     --console-build-command="<BUILD-COMMAND-FROM_STEP-3>"
 ```

-This step transforms the code of the `MyApp`.
+This step transforms the code of within the `MyApp` project folder.
-A backup of the original will be in `MyApp-BACKUP`.
+A backup of the original `./MyApp` will be created at the same folder level where injection is run i.e. `./MyApp-BACKUP`.

 The **BUILD-COMMAND-FROM_STEP-2** is the choice between the xcworkspace or xcodeproj methods and their associated flags.
 These are examples of xcodebuild templates- yours may differ.
 See the Firefox app example below.